meteor-gazelle/meteor-gazelle/doc/specs/userSettings.md

  1. The user navigates to their own settings page.
  2. The user changes the setting to the desired value.
  4. The user saves the changes to their settings.

+### Administrator changes another user's setting

+**Actor:** Administrator.

+**Brief:**  An administrator can change another user's settings.

+**Trigger:** Administrator wants to change a user's setting.

+**Postconditions:**

+ - The user's settings are updated.
+ - The user's log is updated.

+**Basic Flow:**

+ 1. The administrator navigates to the user's settings page.
+ 2. The administrator changes the setting to the desired value.
+ 4. The administrator saves the changes to the user's settings.